barebox/barebox/Documentation/user/state.rst

-This type of memory can be written on a byte base and must be erased prior writing, but in contrast to the other flash memories, an EEPROM does the erase of the address to be written to by its own, so its transparent to the application.
+This type of memory can be written on a byte base and must be erased prior writing, but in contrast to the other flash memories, an EEPROM does the erase of the address to be written to by its own, so it's transparent to the application.

 While from the Linux kernel perspective this type of memory does not support